Urigo/graphql-modules/docs/introduction/configuration.md

 });
 ```

-To get access to your configuration in your `Provider`s, inject `MyModuleConfig` and pass your module's name as `string`:
+To get access to your configuration in your `Provider`s, inject `MyModuleConfig`:

 ```typescript
 import { ModuleConfig } from '@graphql-modules/core';